South Korea to accelerate virus vaccine efforts as first U.K. variant detected

 Negative views of the vaccine plans was one of the leading reasons that drove President Moon Jae-in’s disapproval rating to an all-time high of nearly 60%, pollster Realmeter said on Monday.

-Regulators will shorten the period required to approve vaccines and treatments from and average of 180 days to as little as 40 days, the Ministry of Food and Drug Safety announced on Sunday.
+Regulators will shorten the period required to approve vaccines and treatments from an average of 180 days to as little as 40 days, the Ministry of Food and Drug Safety announced on Sunday.

 An additional approval process for the distribution and sale of vaccines, which usually takes several months, will be shortened to around 20 days, the ministry said.

-Medical workers and elderly residents will begin receiving the vaccinations in February, and plans to vaccinate the broader public is accelerating, presidential chief of staff Noh Young-min said Sunday.
+Medical workers and elderly residents will begin receiving the vaccinations in February, and plans to vaccinate the broader public are accelerating, Moon said on Monday.

-“The government is doing all it can to advance this time frame and is also making progress,” he said.
+“There are concerns that our country hasn’t secured enough vaccines or that the vaccinations will be delayed.
+This is not true,” Moon told a meeting with his top aides, according to a statement.
+“We are making efforts to advance the timeline for adopting vaccines.”

-South Korea has said it plans to buy enough doses to eventually vaccinate 46 million people, or more than 85% of its population.
+South Korea’s plans call for it to buy enough doses to eventually vaccinate 46 million people, or more than 85% of its population.

-Noh said authorities expected South Korea’s population to reach a level of herd immunity through the vaccines as fast or faster than many other countries.
+Authorities have said they expect South Korea’s population to reach a level of herd immunity through the vaccines as fast or faster than many other countries.

 South Korea has reported a total of 57,680 coronavirus cases, with 819 deaths.